-The second Australian Infrastructure Audit (Audit) was released on 13 August 2019, presenting a forward view of 136 national infrastructure challenges and 44 opportunities across the energy, transport, telecommunications, water, waste and social infrastructure sectors for the next 15 years and beyond.
+Infrastructure Australia released the Australian Infrastructure Audit (Audit) on 13 August 2019, presenting a forward view of 136 national infrastructure challenges and 44 opportunities across the energy, transport, telecommunications, water, waste and social infrastructure sectors for the next 15 years and beyond.

 Infrastructure Australia is currently developing the next Australian Infrastructure Plan, to be published in 2021.
 This plan will respond to each policy challenge and opportunity identified in the 2019 Audit.
 It will give recommendations for reform and set a path for measuring progress.